How to measure productivity of remote employees and those working from home – 12 business leaders share their secrets

-We used to monitor everyone’s productivity through an application which can track mouse movements and websites visited to determine an employee’s productivity.
+We used to monitor everyone’s productivity through an application that can track mouse movements and websites visited to determine an employee’s productivity.
 However, we noticed that it doesn’t always give an accurate description of a worker’s productivity, as mouse movements are not the only way to gauge if someone is working hard.

-Therefore, we now also ask employees to track on their timesheets how long it takes them to work on various tasks.
+Therefore, we now also ask employees to track their timesheets how long it takes them to work on various tasks.
 The idea is that we can better track productivity to make sure that employees in similar positions are performing the same, and it also helps us get a better idea of training efficacy for new employees.

 We are a digital marketing agency focused 100% on Google Grant management and acquisition for nonprofits.

 Our company is entirely remote.
-Since we are a marketing agency, we benefit from the fact that the results of nearly everything we do is measurable.
+Since we are a marketing agency, we benefit from the fact that the results of nearly everything we do are measurable.
 We track these outcomes through a Scorecard, which is simply a Google Sheet with our most critical numbers and the people responsible for them.

 We update this weekly as a team.
 This ensures accountability for results while giving our team the freedom and trust to figure out how to accomplish the goals themselves.

-A remote culture requires investing a lot more time upfront to make sure you are only hiring incredibly bright, motivated, mission-aligned people.
+A remote culture requires investing a lot more time up front to make sure you are only hiring incredibly bright, motivated, mission-aligned people.
 But once you have the team in place, you can worry a lot less about looking over their shoulder and a lot more about

 helping them get the results that we all want to see.